Alexis12119/nvim-config/README.md

      ```

 3. **Plugin Installation**:
-   - The NvChad repository will be cloned to `~/.config/nvim`, and the required plugins will be installed.
+   - The NvChad repository will be cloned to `~/.config/nvim` or `AppData/Local/nvim`, and the required plugins will be installed.
    - To complete the plugin installation, exit Neovim and then restart it.
 This ensures that the plugins associated with this custom configuration are properly set up.

 ## ✨ Features